Aryan-hab/selenium/README.md

-# Automated Playstation account creation using Python and Selenium
+# Selenium Webdriver

-he
+Automated Playstation account creation using Python and Selenium